grodansparadis/vscpl2drv-websocksrv/README.md

 All level II drivers must have a unique GUID.
 There is many ways to obtain this GUID, Read more [here](https://grodansparadis.gitbooks.io/the-vscp-specification/vscp_globally_unique_identifiers.html).
 The tool [vscp_eth_to_guid](https://grodansparadis.github.io/vscp/#/configuring_the_vscp_daemon?id=think-before-guid) is a useful tool that is shipped with the VSCP daemon that will get you a unique GUID if you are working on a machine with an Ethernet interface.

 ##### mqtt
 See the [VSCP configuration documentation](https://grodansparadis.github.io/vscp/#/configuring_the_vscp_daemon?id=config-mqtt) for info about this section.
-It is common for all drivers.
+It is common for all drivers loaded by the VSCP daemon.

 ---